Ozraptor: Classification

 Only known from one partial leg bone, Ozraptor is difficult to classify.
 In 1998 the describers could not more precisely determine the classification than a Theropoda incertae sedis.
 In 2004 Thomas Holtz thought it was a member of the Avetheropoda.
 In 2005 another study, by Oliver Rauhut, suggested that it was indeed a theropod, and more specifically, a member of the Abelisauroidea based on the presence of the distinct vertical median ridge on the astragalar groove.
 Classified as one, Ozraptor would be the oldest known abelisauroid.
-However, Rauhut would later go on to conclude that none of these defining characterists are actually limited to the abelisaurs, and thus Ozraptor can at best be classified as Theropoda indet.
+However, Rauhut would later go on to conclude that none of these defining characteristics are actually limited to the abelisaurs, and thus Ozraptor can at best be classified as Theropoda indet.